g0v-it/data-inps/sdaas/README.md

 This project contains all needed for setting up and update a knowledge base ready to be used by the inps.g0v.it application.

-The knowledge base is built around the [g0v application profile](https://github.com/g0v-it/ontologies/tree/master/fr-ap) and  [LODMAP Bubble Graph Ontology](https://github.com/linkeddatacenter/LODMAP-ontologies/tree/master/v1/bgo)
+The knowledge base is built around the [g0v application profile](https://github.com/g0v-it/ontologies/tree/master/fr-ap) and  [LODMAP Bubble Graph Ontology](https://github.com/linkeddatacenter/LODMAP-ontologies/tree/master/v1/bgo):

+- the g0v application profile is used to describe the semantic of a financial report
+- the Bubble Graph Ontology is used to describe the graphical objects that reprensent financial report components

 The data ingestion process is managed by the [LinkedData.Center SDaaS platform](https://linkeddata.center/p/sdaas) (community edition).

 ## knowledge base build process:

-- to edit local rdf files in the *data* directory
+- edit local rdf files in the *data* directory providing static metadata (titles, taxonomies, welcome links, etc. etc.)
-- to develop the *gateways* for transforming web resources in linked data.
+- develop the *gateways* for transforming raw data about financial report in linked data according the g0v application profile.
 See [gateways doc.](gateways/README.md)
-- to write *axioms* and rules to generate new data.
-See [axioms doc.](axioms/README.md)
+- write *axioms* and rules to cleanup financial data.
+- write axioms and rules to link financial data to the graphical objects.
-- to edit the *build script* that drives the data ingestion process.
+- edit the *build script* that drives the whole data ingestion process.
-- to run sdaas
+- run sdaas

 ### debugging the build script